mjoycemilburn/beagairbheag/README.md

-pr# Beag air Bheag Companion
+# Beag air Bheag Companion

 Beag air Bheag is a BBC radio programme designed to help students of Scottish Gàidhlig develop their language skills.
 Much of the material for these programmes is available variouly on BBC sites as downloadable podcasts and text rtanscripts.
 The Companion provides a way of "curating" this material to make access more convenient and also to provide serious students with way of adding their own notes on the material.
 It runs locally in a web-browser (eg Chrome) and presents all of the material for a BaB programme in a compact, accessible form.
 Here's a sample page: